WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

     -   A lot is happening in between those states.
 The faster we can go through them, the better the structure and design of our code.

 -   The **affordance** is about _familiar_ properties of an object, that allows you to perform the desired action WITHOUT learning all about that object.

     -   For example, doors contain handles.
 Handles are for pushing or pulling, therefore, there is a good chance you will open the door by pushing or pulling.
     -   This **matters in code**.
 You want **to use concepts that are familiar and well established**.
 This is very dependent on the language you use.

+-   The **signifiers** are **marks or sound or other things that can communicate intended behavior to a person**.

+    -   Think of having a "PUSH" or "PULL" sticker on the door.
+    -   They go hand-in-hand with affordances.
+        -   Design patterns.
+        -   Comments.
+        -   Tests.
+        -   Good variable names.

+-   **Constraints limit set of possible actions we can take**.

+    -   This is **vital and powerful technique in software development**.
+    -   **Constrain what humans need to know about to use the class or module effectively**
+        -   Make the _interface_ thin, and the implementation deep.
+        -   Also known as creating a _minimal interface_.

+-   The **_mapping_ is about the relationship between two sets of things**.

+    -   In code, that means grouping items similar to each other by proximity.
+This is also known as _cohesion_.
+    -   The DOM APIs are a good example – the `.getAttribute` is defined on the _element_, it also defines all other similar methods.

+-   There will always be tension between the _structure_ AND _developer experience_.
+    -   In some cases, putting more emphasis on _structure_ makes sense.
+In enterprise, since the domain is quite complex, using _structure_ to "tame" that complexity is warranted.
+    -   On the other hand, creating a tool for other developers to use might require more emphasis on DX.
+    -   It is **your job** to recognize and decide the level of balance between those two forces.

+## Organizing things

+-   Symptoms of a _poor project structure_ include the following (non-exhaustive list):

+    -   Forgetting what the system does.
+    -   It is hard to locate features.
+    -   You spent a lot of time flipping back and forth between files (low cohesion).

+-   Some of the common project structure approaches include the following:

+    -   _"Just evolve it over time"_.
+This one **is a recipe for bike shedding and conflicts if you work in a team**.
+        -   Your fellow developers have to spend a lot of time thinking: _where should I put this file?_
+            -   Of course, after some time, they give up and put it somewhere random. **You are most likely guilty of this as well**.
+    -   _"Package by infrastructure/technology/type"_.
+Here, **the features are spread across multiple files and the names of the directories does not tell a "story"** of what the project does.
+        -   While these problems were also present in _"just evolve it over time"_ approach, here they are even more profound.
+        -   Again, with this approach, it is hard to onboard new people.
+    -   _"Package by domain"_.
+        -   We have the "User" concept in our application, as such everything that has to do with users goes there.
+            -   This **MIGHT give you a basic idea of what the application does when you look at the directory structure**.
+        -   This approach also MIGHT help you locate features – but you have to understand the top-level domains.
+        -   There still might be some file-flipping going on, so **this approach is not that great either**.

+-   So, how should we group project files? **Consider structuring your project against _features_**.

+    -   Yes, _features_.
+This is most likely what you are working on right?
+        -   From the business perspective, **the _feature_ is the unit of work, NOT some kind of controller that you wrote**.

+-   Consider the case of **_screaming architecture_**.
+    -   If you open the application, and it _screams_ "React app" or some other technology, the project is poorly structured.
+        -   The technology used is **an implementation detail**.
+The technologies come and go.
+    -   However, if you open the application, and it _screams_ "fitness app" or some other domain, you did a good job.
+        -   It will be much easier to work in such application.